 References in this guideline are made to the Automotive Transformation Scheme Act 2009 (the Act), the Automotive Transformation Scheme Regulations 2010 (the Regulations) and the Automotive Transformation Scheme Order 2010 (the Order) in these guidelines.
-It is strongly recommended that applicants download copies of these documents from business.gov.au at the ATS page.
+It is strongly recommended that applicants download copies of these documents from the ATS page at business.gov.au.